w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/06-storage.md

 # Delta Lake

+:::: {.columns}
+::: {.column width=60%}

 **Optimize**: Delta Lake can improve the speed of read queries from a table by coalescing small files into larger ones.

 - *Bin-packing optimization* is idempotent, meaning that if it is run twice on the same dataset, the second run has no effect.
-- *Bin-packing* aims to produce evenly-balanced data files with respect to their size on disk, but not necessarily a number of tuples.
+- *Bin-packing* aims to produce evenly-balanced data files with respect to their size on disk, but not necessarily balanced \#tuples.
   - However, the two measures are most often correlated.
-- Python and Scala APIs for executing OPTIMIZE operations are available from Delta Lake 2.0 and above.
+- Python and Scala APIs for executing OPTIMIZE operations are available.

 ```python
 from delta.tables import *